iobis/bioeco-docs/docs/index.md

   <img width="70%" height="70%" src="images/edit_layer.png">
 </p>

-#### 3.1 Updating programme spatial metadata
+#### 3.1 Updating programme spatial information (map)

-Newly contributed programmes' spatial metadata should be kept up to date.
-Equally, existing programmes that lack spatial metadata should not the following recommendations.
+If the spatial scope of the programme has increased or changed over time, the spatial information (shapefile) should be updated.
+Equally, programmes that still lack spatial information should follow the same recommendations to upload their programme's spatial scope.

 **Option 1:** In order to avoid frustrating errors when updating programme spatial data on GeoNode, carefully consider the format and name of the file(s) you would like to upload.
 The file name, the name of the layer within the file, and the geometry type used in the file, have to be identical to that of the existing file that is being replaced.

 **Option 2:** Before updating the file, download the layer from GeoNode by selecting <span style="color:gray;">**Download Layer**</span>.
-The layer data can be downloaded in various formats under <span style="color:gray;">**Pick your download format**</span>, either as the complete original dataset or onyl spatial files.
+The layer data can be downloaded in various formats under <span style="color:gray;">**Pick your download format**</span>, either as the complete original dataset or only spatial files.
 Make the changes to the downloaded files on your device and finally re-upload the file.

 **Option 3:** If all else fails, delete the existing layer and create a new layer all together.
 This option might be a bit more time consuming as it will require providng all the programme metadata once again, but will ensure that there are no issues with file types.

 **Option 4:** For layers with geometry type *LineString*, which might be more complicated to transform and will cause issues if the updated files do not have the same geometry type.
 In these cases, the geometry would most likely need to be changed in the database.
-If this is the case with your layer and you experience difficulty uploading updated files, please get in touch with admin either by sending an email to p.provoost@unesco.org / s.van-der-wal@unesco.org / or helpdesk@obis.org, or create an issue [here](https://github.com/iobis/bioeco-geonode/issues).
+If this is the case with your layer and you experience difficulty uploading updated files, please get in touch with admin either by sending an email to s.van-der-wal@unesco.org / or helpdesk@obis.org, or create an issue [here](https://github.com/iobis/bioeco-geonode/issues).
 <p>&nbsp;</p>

 <img src="images/fields.png" width="50%" height="50%" style="float:left" />